Skip to main content

 The aim of EUAA’s work is to foster a harmonised implementation of the Common European Asylum System across the EU so as to reach a situation where an application for international protection would receive the same decision, no matter where it was lodged.
 Recognition rates, the percentage of asylum applications that receive decisions granting refugee status or subsidiary protection, are sometimes cited as an indicator of the level of such harmonisation between EU+ countries.

 It is important to recognise that several objective factors may lead to variations in recognition rates.
 The complexity of an asylum application and its examination cannot be reduced to a single measure such as the nationality of the applicant.
-Differences in the underlying profile of the applicant, national jurisprudence and national policies, and the application of certain legal concepts also come into play and can result in different recognition rates (Read Asylum Report - National policies on specific profiles and nationalities).
+Differences in the underlying profile of the applicant, national jurisprudence and national policies, and the application of certain legal concepts also come into play and can result in different recognition rates.
+For more information, read the latest EUAA Pilot Convergence Analysis which focuses on the main factors leading to variations in recognition rates as well as on measures to achieve greater convergence.
 Irrespective of underlying causes, the chart presented here illustrates recognition rates across the EU+ for various citizenships.
 In each column, individual circles of the same colour represent different issuing countries, with the size of each circle reflecting the number of decisions issued, and their placement on the vertical axis indicating the corresponding recognition rate—namely, the percentage of decisions that granted refugee status or subsidiary protection.

-Between November 2023 and January 2024, the EU+ recognition rate for Afghans stood at 65% but as the chart shows, there was much variation between receiving countries (leftmost column of black circles).
-Most decisions were issued by Germany (the biggest circle, labelled) where the Nov-Jan recognition rate stood at 46%.
-However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (44% of all first instance decisions, not shown).
-France also issued many decisions to Afghans with a Nov-Jan recognition rate of 67%, while Switzerland issued 97% positive decisions to Afghans, compared to Belgium with 36%.
+Between February and April 2024, the EU+ recognition rate for Afghans stood at 68% but as the chart shows, there was much variation between receiving countries (leftmost column of black circles).
+Most decisions were issued by Germany (the biggest circle, labelled) where the February – April 2024 recognition rate stood at 49%.
+However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (44% of all first instance decisions, counted here as negative decisions for international protection).
+Greece also issued many decisions to Afghans with a February – April 2024 recognition rate of 98% compared with 67% in France, 91% in Switzerland and 36% in Belgium.
 Read EUAA Country Guidance on Afghanistan and EUAA Country Focus on Afghanistan.

 Pending Cases